 In Fig. 6 and Tab.
 3 the list of actually examined organisms is outlined.
+The classification focuses on algae species occurring in most of the microcosms studies of the GSF in relevant numbers.
 Additionally some data used for the interactive classification scheme is listed.